Tết: Forms of entertainment

 People enjoy traditional games during Tết, including bầu cua cá cọp, cờ tướng, ném còn, chọi trâu, and đá gà.
 They also participate in some competitions presenting their knowledge, strength, and aestheticism, such as the bird competition and ngâm thơ competition.

 Fireworks displays have also become a traditional part of a Tết celebration in Vietnam.
 During New Year's Eve, fireworks displays at major cities, such as Hanoi, Ho Chi Minh City, and Da Nang, are broadcast through multiple national and local TV channels, accompanied by New Year wishes of the incumbent president.
 In 2017 only, fireworks displays were prohibited due to political and financial reasons.
-In 2021, due to the COVID-19 pandemic, most provinces and cities canceled the fireworks displays; instead, the displays were only held in Hà Nội and several provinces with public gatherings prohibited.
+In 2021, due to the COVID-19 pandemic, most provinces and cities canceled the fireworks displays; instead, the displays were only held in Hanoi and several provinces with public gatherings prohibited.
 In 2022, due to the aforementioned pandemic, all provinces canceled the firework displays due to financial reasons.
-In Australia, Canada & the United States, there are fireworks displays at many of its festivals, although in 2021 they were either held virtually or canceled.
+In Australia, Canada, and the United States, there are fireworks displays at many of its festivals, although in 2021 they were either held virtually or canceled.
+In the United States, a popular show that many individuals engage in is Paris by Night.

-Gặp nhau cuối năm ("Year-end meet") is a nationally known satirical theatrical comedy show, broadcast on VTV on New Year's Eve.
+Gặp nhau cuối năm ("Year-end reunion") is a satirical theatrical comedy show broadcast on VTV on New Year's Eve.